Amélie (musical)

-Amélie is a musical based on the 2001 romantic comedy film with music by Daniel Messé, lyrics by Messé and Nathan Tysen and a book by Craig Lucas.
+Amélie is a musical based on the 2001 romantic comedy film of the same name with music by Daniel Messé, lyrics by Messé and Nathan Tysen and a book by Craig Lucas.
 The musical premiered at Berkeley Repertory Theatre in September 2015.
-The musical opened on Broadway in the Walter Kerr theatre on March 9, 2017 (first preview) April 3rd, 2017 was the official opening night and closed on May 21, 2017.
+The musical began previews on Broadway on March 9, 2017 at the Walter Kerr Theatre, before opening April 3, 2017.
+It closed after 83 performances on May 21, 2017.